software-students-fall2022/web-app-exercise-team-18-1/README.md

 As a customer, I want to know what is on the menu of a certain food truck.

-As a customer, I want to place orders of food trucks online.

 As a customer, I want to leave a review.

+As a customer, I want to view/edit my reviews.

 As a customer, I want to search by highest rated food trucks.